 Note:- Ask a doctor from a travel clinic about these medicines because you can only get them on prescription.
 Always ask your doctor for advice and read the patient information that comes with your medicine.

 What is Hypothermia?

-The second most sickness on mountain is Hypothermia.
+The second most common sickness in the mountains is Hypothermia.
 The body maintains a relatively stable temperature whereby heat production is balanced by heat loss.
 Normally, the core body temperature (when measured rectally) is 98.6 degrees F or 37 degrees C. When the outside environment gets too cold or the body’s heat production decreases, hypothermia occurs (hypo=less + thermia=temperature).
-Hypothermia is defined as having a core body temperature less than 95 degrees F or 35 degrees C.
+Hypothermia is defined as having a core body temperature of fewer than 95 degrees F or 35 degrees C.

 During good weather conditions, you tend to ignore the weather.
-If its sunny, you’ll probably feel warm and neglect to carry proper clothing necessary in the event of inclement weather.
+If it’s sunny, you’ll probably feel warm and neglect to carry the proper clothing necessary in the event of inclement weather.
 You may even lack food and rudimentary shelter and equipment necessary for survival in an emergency.

 The key hypothermia symptom is an internal body temperature below 95Âº F (normal is 98.6Âº F).

 Usually, everyone thinks about hypothermia occurring in extremely cold temperatures, but that doesn’t have to be the case.
 It can happen anytime that you are exposed to cool, damp conditions.
 Older people are more susceptible to hypothermia.

 Two things to remember about hypothermia are that